nekefer/Text-Editor/README.md

 # **Terminal-Based Text Editor**

 Welcome to my terminal-based text editor project!
 This project is a personal challenge where I am building a text editor from scratch using Python.
-I will document my learning process and share my progress, hoping we can all learn together.

 ---